 You can also fly into Innsbruck, Austria which is the second closest option at 174 km (108 miles) or Milan, Italy which is 361 km (224 miles) from the Dolomites.
 These numbers are based on just putting “Dolomites” into Google and can vary depending on where you go in the Dolomites.

 Getting around the Dolomites

 After landing, you have a few options.
 In our opinion, the best way to get around the Dolomites is to rent a car.
-Having your own way around the Dolomites will make the experience MUCH easier as you’ll have the freedom to explore on your own schedule, as well as the flexibility to visit more places.
+Having your own way around will make the your 4 Days in the Dolomites MUCH easier as you’ll have the freedom to explore on your own schedule, as well as the flexibility to visit more places.

 However, if you do not want to rent a car, you do have options.
 All three airports above offer a combination of busses and trains to get to the Dolomites (specifically Ortisei).
 Once you get to the Dolomites, there are multiple public transportation options that you can utilize to get to some of the major destinations, although they will require more time to get around and possibly multiple busses, so you may not be able to do as much in a day.